sftpplus/sftpplus-docs/docs/configuration-client/index.rst

         Learn how to configure an Oracle Database location to send and receive files using SQL statements, with data stored in the database.

+    .. grid-item-card:: :octicon:`sliders` IBM MQ Channel
+        :link-type: doc
+        :link: ./ibm-mq

+        This section describes how to configure SFTPPlus to send and receive files via IBM MQ queues.

     .. grid-item-card:: :octicon:`sliders` Exchange Online Mailbox
         :link-type: doc
         :link: ./exchange-online

         This section provides details on how to configure the Exchange Online location for downloading attached files in an Exchange Online mailbox.

+    .. grid-item-card:: :octicon:`sliders` WebDAV / On-premise SharePoint
+        :link-type: doc
+        :link: ./webdav

+        Learn how to configure the WebDAV and on-premise SharePoint client protocols for accessing remote files and folders.

     .. grid-item-card:: :octicon:`sliders` Send files as email attachments
         :link-type: doc